Vyral/base-template/_posts/2025-07-23-how-should-sellers-prepare-for-a-home-inspection-in-portland.md

 {% include excerpt.html %}

-If you're planning to sell your home or have already listed it, you’ve likely heard about home inspections.
+If you’re planning to sell your home or have already listed it, you’ve likely heard about home inspections.
 This part of the process can be nerve-wracking for sellers, as there’s often concern about what issues might be uncovered.
 Here’s how you can prepare for an inspection:

 **1\.
 Conduct a pre-inspection.** If you prefer to avoid surprises, a pre-inspection can be a smart choice.
 It provides an upfront list of any issues with your home.
 However, there are downsides to consider.
 Once you conduct a pre-inspection, you’re obligated to disclose all findings, even minor issues you might not plan to fix.
 This can complicate matters more than it clarifies.